rayaneplay/rayaneplay/README.md

-- 👋 Hi, I’m Rarayane born in early 2000's im still trying to figure how all these stuff work
+- 👋 Hi, I’m Rayane, currently a Master's student at Université Paris Cité, specializing in Machine Learning for Data Science.
-- 👀 I’m interested in programming , problem solving and mathematics (basically anything theory based)
+- 👀 I’m interested in programming , problem solving and mathematics.
-- 📫 You can reach me via email or social media (all info currently on my profile page)
+- 📫 You can reach me via email.

 <!---
 rayaneplay/rayaneplay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.